gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 const result = map["key"] // 42
 ```

+TypeScript has an extra feature, though – you can look up lots of values at once!
 ### Multi-value lookups
 TypeScript let’s us look up more than one value, though!
-By passing a union of several keys, we can get a union type of several values:
+We can do that by passing a union of keys, getting a union of values back:

 ```ts
 type Map = { a: 1; b: 2; c: 3 }